jakobreinhardt/portfolio_assistant/README.md

 ## Project Description <a name="description"></a>

-The motivation behind this project is to have a program that I can use to compare fundamentals for different stocks.
+The motivation behind this project is to have a program that can be used to compare fundamentals for different assets.
+Furthermore, github actions functionality runs scheduled pipelines for the lengthy process of metrics retrieval.

 -------------

 ## Installation <a name="installation"></a>

-Use Python versions 3.8 or higher
+Use Python versions 3.10.8 or higher

 These additional packages are needed:

 - yahoofinancials: https://pypi.org/project/yahoofinancials/

 -------------
 ## File Descriptions <a name="files"></a>

-- main.py : Main program that includes the full functionality
+- main.py : CLI program that offers the full range of functions.
+The user can manually navigate through single asset to multiple asset and full portfolio analysis.

-- daily.py : Execute this to run the daily update for metrics on your portfolio
+- ciscript.py : Executes the metrics retrieval for full portfolio and is executed in CI pipeline.

-- functions.py : This module includes the custom functions
+- functions.py : This module includes the custom functions.

 - classes.py : Module that includes classes such as the parent Asset class.
-Lets see if I will integrate that later on.
+Currently unused.

 - trials.py : Is a file of testcode that you do not need to bother with.

-- data folder: includes data of stocks either as input to or output of the pipelines
+- /data : Includes data of stocks either as input to or output of the pipelines.

+- /.github/workflows/actions.yml : CI/CD file to run a pipeline that retrieves metrics for all assets.

+- environment.yml : Environment info to execute the full range of functions locally.

+- requirements.txt : Package requirements for github workflow.
 -------------

 ## Credits <a name="credits"></a>